winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 Each environment (both production and preview) will have a page in the Wing Cloud web app (e.g. https://wing.cloud/monadahq/hello/main).
 This page will include both the deployment status and console interaction for this environment:

 * **GitHub repository link** and the repository's description from GitHub
-* **Build logs**: a **streaming log** of the build, with errors highlighted and linkable to the relevant source code in GitHub.
+* **Build and deployment logs**: a **streaming log** of the build, with errors highlighted and linkable to the relevant source code in GitHub.
 * **Tests**: if tests were executed during builds (currently only for preview environments), a list of all the tests and their results, as well as logs captured for each test.
 * **Endpoints**: a list of public endpoints exposed by the application running in this environment.
-* **Console**: a fully functional Wing Console experience that can be used to interact with the application deployed into this environment (e.g. list the files in the bucket, invoke functions etc).
+* **Application Map**: a fully functional "Wing Console" experience that can be used to interact with the application deployed into this environment (e.g. list the files in the bucket, invoke functions etc).
-* **Deployment Logs**: logs from the build and deployment process of this environment.
 * **Runtime Logs**: live streaming of application logs (not related to tests).
 It should be possible to scroll back all the way to when the environment was created.
 For preview environments, this is every commit.
 For production environments, the logs should be retained across deployments.
 * **Checks**: the last status of all the `cloud.Check` resources in the application, as well as a way to run each test manually and view its logs and results.
+* **Clone locally**: a button that shows a command line to copy & paste into your terminal which will clone the repository and install the Wing toolchain locally for development.
 ## Configure flow

 Each app has a settings page with the following configuration: